averil08/GinhawAI/README.md

-# this repository is intended for editing (push) of registration page
+# this repository is intended for self-check page